ivan-grebe/ti84-ai/README.md

 ## What It Does

-- install `prgmTIAI` with `Send({1})`
+- Install `prgmTIAI` with `Send({1})`
-- send typed prompts from the calculator
+- Send typed prompts from the calculator
-- take a photo and send it to a vision-capable model
+- Take a photo and send it to a vision-capable model
-- store WiFi credentials and API key in ESP32 flash
+- Store WiFi credentials and API key in ESP32 flash
-- serve a simple camera debug page over WiFi
+- Serve a simple camera debug page over WiFi

 ## Hardware

 - `TI-84 Plus` (non-CE)
 - `Seeed Studio XIAO ESP32S3 Sense`
 - `OV5640` camera
-- internal wiring to the calculator link port
+- Internal wiring to the calculator link port

 This repo is for a custom internal hardware mod, not a general-purpose accessory.